holographicSol/OmegaFindv2/README.md

     A file can also be specified with no extra arguments and -R if included should be ignored.
 Recurive depth specification will likely be in an update soon.

+    [ Interact ]
+    Great care has been taken for special custom displaying of tables and has been implemented so that output does not get lost in the terminal buffer if there should be many lines of output.
+    However this default behaviour can be turned of using -I which may be useful if running OmegaFindv2 with scripts that require promptless output.

 Help: